Searching for Inspiration

 CGM finds inspiration from many sources.
 The Pentecost story is just one of many.

 Take The Dove.
 It’s based on Pentecost, a moment in Christian tradition when the Holy Spirit descends from heaven in the form of a dove.
-Chris approached this theme not by copying a traditional image, but by thinking about what that symbolic moment means —arrival, transformation, and quiet power.
+Chris approached this theme not by making a traditional image, but by thinking about what the moment means symbolically—arrival, transformation, quiet power.

-She pulls from specific sources, asking what they mean to her, then translates that meaning into form, color, and movement.
+She pulls from specific sources, then translates their meanings into form, color, and movement.